Changework/Councilling & Chinese Herbal Consultations via Telehealth

 The practice and theory is based on classical developments from over 2000 years ago.
 Observation of life as a whole lead to the recognition that health is more than just the body on its own.
 Health is affected by the environment, diet, and both mental and physical activities.
 TCM aims to address all of these factors.

 Call me, Sonia Smit Acupuncturist, to discuss your situation or read through the Frequently Asked Questions.
 Traditional Chinese Medicine (TCM) is a complete holistic medical system and as such inspects each aspect of the individual – mind, body, emotions – to identify the root cause of illness.
 This approach integrates into daily life and includes diet, exercise, meditation, herbs, acupuncture and massage.
 Traditional Chinese Medicine is regarded as an Alternative or Complementary Medicine.
-Many people are aware of the benefits of using acupuncture Brisbane for pain treatment and to reduce the effects of stress.
+Many people are aware of the benefits of using acupuncture Ipswich for pain treatment and to reduce the effects of stress.
 TCM is also useful in treating a range of symptoms experienced with acute and chronic conditions; including issues associated with fertility, menopause, cold and flu, hay fever, IBS, anxiety, depression, recurrent infections, constipation, insomnia, menstrual disorders and behavioural issues.

 Don’t ignore your body!
 Our modern lifestyle contributes to premature ageing and chronic degenerative illness.
 However, we can take control of our own bodies.
 Accept responsibility for your health.
 You can restore harmony within you and around you.
 Although you may feel frustrated by the state of the world, you are in control of your health and well being.

 Acupuncture and Chinese Herbal Medicine is a fast growing field in Australian Healthcare.
 Here are some articles explaining how it can work for you: